-Knowing how to move a flat screen TV offers a unique set of challenges.
+Knowing how to move a LCD screen TV offers a unique set of challenges.
 With the old, box-shaped TVs of the past, the biggest worry was dropping it on the ground.
-While flat-screen TVs may offer better viewing quality, they can also be far more fragile.
-Some of these devices, such as plasma TVs, can’t be moved lying down.
+While LCD TVs may offer better viewing quality, they can also be far more fragile.
+Some of these devices, such as plasma TVs and new 4k tv’s shouldn’t be moved lying down.
 Many retailers won’t even risk putting a television in the car for you, due to its fragility.

 This only emphasizes the benefits of using professional movers to relocate your household.
 True professionals have packed, transported and unpacked fragile and expensive items, such as flat-screen televisions, many times.
 They know exactly how to keep it safe in transit.
 If you decide you’d rather try your own hand at moving a television, make sure you follow this advice.
 The last thing you want when you settle into your new home is to unbox a broken television.